INACSL Grant Opportunities

 - For lengthy careers, the relevant activities and accomplishments should be highlighted, or the candidate may specify that the CV provides detail for only the last 10 years with abbreviated references to prior time spans.

 The selection committee will consider all proposals to be evaluated according to the rubric, including the criteria below:

 - Contribution to relevant nursing issues and the professional literature that enhances the state-of-the-science in this area of research and teaching

 - Technical merit - Is the project feasible, reasonable, doable?

 - Methodology - is it appropriate for answering the research question?

 - Likelihood of timely completion of the project

 - Consistency with INACSL’s mission

-Grant awardees are required to submit a progress report once per quarter to the Research Advisor.
-This report can be an email providing a brief update on the status of the project.
+Grant awardees are required to submit a progress report once per quarter.
 In addition, grant awardees are required to submit an abstract for consideration at the annual INACSL Conference (after completion), as a podium or poster presentation summarizes their results, and/or, submit a research report to INACSL online journal (Clinical Simulation in Nursing) for publication.